 It doesn’t end here, though, as the device uses NFC tags attached to your clubs to track shots.
 This creates an interesting ritual.
 Each time you take a shot, you tap the end of the club to your PIQ device to register which club you’re using.

-For swing analysis, PIQ takes data from a 13-axis motion sensor .
-PIQ automatically tracks your tempo, swing path and club head speed for every shot.
-At the same time, it’s recording the distance of every shot you hit and where you hit it from so that you can analyze your round later.
+For swing analysis, PIQ takes data from a 13-axis motion sensor.
+The gizmo automatically tracks your tempo, swing path and club head speed for every shot.
+At the same time, it’s recording the distance and location for analysis later.